|EFFECTIVE SEPT. 1, 2018|

 Note: Platinum skaters can ask the competition director and choose to enter the Platinum Plus event if they will have more competitors.
 Remember: There is no penalty for skating under the duration time.
 All Open Freestyle programs are judged on the quality – not quantity of the maneuvers performed.

-Please note there is a typo on page 328 in the 2018 Handbook – Quick Reference for Durations.
+Typo on page 328 – Quick Reference for Duration.
 Platinum Plus duration should read 4:30 (instead of 3:30).

 Duration Score Changes and Elimination of 5.0 Penalty Score